docker/for-mac/README.md

 Docker Desktop for Mac is free to [download](https://store.docker.com/editions/community/docker-ce-desktop-mac).

+It is *not* open source software; this repository is for bug tracking only.

 ### Documentation

 If you don't understand something about Docker Desktop for Mac, the [extensive